AlonsoBTech/AWS-Project-Developer-Environment/README.md

 # AWS DEVELOPER ENVIRONMENT

 # About
 Creating an environment in AWS for developers.
-This environment will have a EC2 deployed that has docker installed and ready to use for spinning up containers when needed.
+This environment will have an EC2 deployed that has docker installed and ready to use for spinning up containers when needed.

 # Prerequisites